jpsecher/keyboards/acacia/readme.md

 ## Improvements

 - Remove the now unused lower thumb keys.
 - Adjust the thumb keys slightly to make sure that key caps of any reasonable size do not collide.
-Also, the thumb home key could be a little less tilted.
+Also, the thumb home key could be a little less tilted, and the whole bock moved a little further towards the middle.
 - Align Q and P keys with ring finger use (instead of pinky use), or simply tilt the pinky columns the same as the ring finger column.
 - Include a trackball (as alluded to in the pictures).
 Unfortunately the ATmega32U2 used in the build does not have built-in I2C communication, so unless the controller is upgraded to eg. ATmega32U4, the communication has to be done brute-force through some of the five unused GPIO pins.
 - Make a proper (wooden?) case.